erpalma/throttled/README.md

 ```

 ## Disclaimer
 This script overrides the default values set by Lenovo.
 I'm using it without any problem, but it is still experimental so use it at your own risk.
-This script can be probably adapted/used on other notebooks too.